binpash/try/README.md

 $ try commit rustup-sandbox
 ```

-You can also run `try explore` to open your current shell in try!
+You can also run `try explore` to open your current shell in try, or `/try -D
+/tmp/tmp.X6OQb5tJwr explore` to explore an existing sandbox.

 ## Known Issues
 Any command that interacts with other users/groups will fail since only the